cfw-guide/dsi.cfw.guide/docs/faq.md

 - If you go with a Memory Pit-only setup, you will be unable to save photos to the SD card via the Nintendo DSi Camera application while the exploit is installed.
 Either use Flipnote Lenny or other [Alternate Exploits](alternate-exploits) instead, or follow [Installing Unlaunch](installing-unlaunch)
    - This is because the metadata file (`pit.bin`) is overwritten with the Memory Pit exploit

-## Why is Flipnote Lenny recommended over Memory Pit?
+## Why use Flipnote Lenny over Memory Pit?
-Nintendo DSi Camera (which uses Memory Pit) only opens DSi WRAM access to the secondary CPU (ARM7), and has a weird bug where a certain part of memory past the first 4MB is write-protected, both of which can cause issues with DSi mode titles and homebrew.
+If you don't plan on installing Unlaunch, Flipnote Lenny is the best available exploit to use for these reasons:
-By using Flipnote Studio (which uses Flipnote Lenny), DSi WRAM is accessible by both (ARM9 & ARM7) CPUs, and no part of memory is write-protected, both ensuring no issues with DSi mode titles and homebrew.
+- Nintendo DSi Camera (which uses Memory Pit) only opens DSi WRAM access to the secondary CPU (ARM7), and has a weird bug where a certain part of memory past the first 4MB is write-protected, both of which can cause issues with DSi mode titles and homebrew.
-- If you don't plan on installing Unlaunch, Flipnote Lenny is the best available exploit to use
+- By using Flipnote Studio (which uses Flipnote Lenny), DSi WRAM is accessible by both (ARM9 & ARM7) CPUs, and no part of memory is write-protected, both ensuring no issues with DSi mode titles and homebrew.

 ## How do I play Nintendo DS Game Card dumps?
 Playing Game Card dumps on the console requires the use of a flashcard or nds-bootstrap, a program which enables games to be played from the internal SD card by redirecting Slot-1 reads and writes to it.